PanosK92/SpartanEngine/README.md

 - UI components.
 - Vulkan Renderer.

-Dependencies that are not included in the repository: AngelScript, Assimp, Bullet, FreeImage.
+Dependencies that are not included in the repository: AngelScript, Assimp, Bullet, FreeImage, Qt.

 This project is devoted to my father.